 If your cat is being aggressive, you need to ask why.
 Are they fearful or anxious about something?
 Are they in pain?
 Are they defending their territory?
 Are they simply playing too boisterously and not keeping their teeth and claws in check?
-Or does it seem that they’re pursuing you as if you’re their prey?

 There are many reasons why cats demonstrate aggressive behaviour, and most of them are normal, if not inappropriate for a home environment.